sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 1. What is (and what should be regarded as) mathematical progress?

 2. What is (and what should be regarded as) mathematical proof?
-Do we always need formal proofs to do mathematics?
+Do we always need formal proofs to do mathematics? (c.f. theorems vs [porisms](https://en.wikipedia.org/wiki/Porism) )

 3. What is the role of human intuition in mathematical reasoning and in mathematical proofs?
 Where do new ideas in mathematics come from?